pypa/pip/docs/development.rst

 within the PR.
 Instead, the feature should be broken up into smaller, independent parts which can be reviewed and merged individually.

+When creating a pull request, avoid including "cosmetic" changes to code that is unrelated to your change, as these make reviewing the PR more difficult.
+Examples include re-flowing text in comments or documentation, or addition or removal of blank lines or whitespace within lines.
+Such changes can be made separately, as a "formatting cleanup" PR, if needed.

 Automated Testing
 =================